 EXPLORE THIS STORY

-BEIJING PLAYS BOTH SIDES: XI HOSTS TAIWAN'S OPPOSITION WHILE WANG YI STRENGTHENS THE CHINA-NORTH KOREA AXIS
+BEIJING PLAYS TWO GAMES: XI RECEIVES TAIWAN OPPOSITION WHILE WANG YI STRENGTHENS CHINA-NORTH KOREA AXIS

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Canberra reads China's KMT courtship as a test of American security umbrella reliability
+Canberra reads China's courtship of the KMT as a test of whether the American security umbrella remains reliable

 Dominant angle identified — does not reflect unanimity of this country’s media

-Canberra watches the KMT leader's visit to Beijing with the anxiety of a regional power that has paid dearly for Sino-Australian tensions.
-The Sydney Morning Herald frames the event as a Beijing move orchestrated 'ahead of Trump visit' — connecting Taiwanese diplomacy to the Sino-American rivalry.
-Australia, a Quad and AUKUS member, reads every Chinese move on Taiwan as a test of the American response — and by extension, of the security umbrella Canberra depends on.
-The SMH uses the verb 'courts' to describe Beijing's attitude toward Cheng Li-wun, implying calculated seduction rather than a diplomatic meeting between equals.
+Canberra observes the KMT leader's visit to Beijing with the anxiety of a regional power that has paid dearly for Sino-Australian tensions.
+The Sydney Morning Herald frames the event as orchestrated by Beijing "ahead of Trump visit"—linking Taiwan diplomacy to Sino-American rivalry.
+Australia, a Quad and AUKUS member, reads every Chinese move on Taiwan as a test of American response and, by extension, the reliability of the security umbrella on which Canberra depends.
+The SMH uses the term "courts" to describe Beijing's approach to Cheng Li-wun, implying calculated seduction rather than equal diplomatic encounter.
+Australia, with China representing one-third of its exports, cannot ignore these maneuvers: each Beijing-KMT rapprochement signals that China has political leverage within Taiwan itself.

 Discover how another country covers this same story.